If you’re thinking about learning French, then I’d wager you’ve probably come across Duolingo’s French course.

 Duolingo’s French stories are designed to improve your reading, listening and speaking.
 They’re entirely in French and most of them are only a few minutes long at most.

 They’re written for learners of all levels and come with the usual hints you find in the normal lessons.
-So once you’ve earnt enough crowns to unlock the first set, you can feel free to jump in whenever you feel ready.

 Every now and then you’ll have to answer a question to make sure you understand what’s going on, which is a great way to measure where you’re at with your comprehension.